JakobLeander/colmi-ring/README.md

 A Python client library for interacting with Colmi Ring R12 over Bluetooth Low Energy (BLE).

-Main focus for me is getting accelerometer data.
+Main focus for me is getting accelerometer data, but the library also supports basic battery and device management.
+Alongside the client, the repository contains utility scripts for scanning and simple hardware tests, making it easier to explore data from the ring.
 You can find other libraries referenced below to extract fitness data.

 ## Overview

-This project provides a client library to communicate with Colmi R12 Ring fitness tracker and collect sensor data via Bluetooth Low Energy (BLE).
-It enables you to connect to the ring, retrieve battery levels, and stream raw sensor from accelerometer
+This project provides a Python client library to communicate with Colmi R12 (and compatible R02/R06) ring fitness tracker and collect sensor data via Bluetooth Low Energy (BLE).
+In addition to the core `ColmiClient` class, the repo includes a standalone scanner tool (`colmi_ring/scanner.py`) and a handful of example scripts under `hardware_test/` for quick experiments.
+The library lets you connect to the ring, retrieve battery levels, stream raw accelerometer data, and manage the BLE connection lifecycle.

 ## Features